The scene is a fireplace framed by a surround of beams reclaimed from old sailing barges as was the tradition.

 A young sweep supports himself as he retches onto a mound of soot which he has just dislodged.

-A thought-provoking work with plenty of narrative as well as artistic depth.
+The Chimney Sweep by Jim Poolman is a thought-provoking work with plenty of narrative as well as artistic depth.
 Material is steel, horseshoes, old bolts and nails sourced from local Hampshire farms.
 The texture comes from the innovative application of a Mig welder.

 To all my family, friends, colleagues and parishioners,